Eskilstuna-kommun/ek-nbk-plugin/README.md

 Webpack will attemt to build the plugin to ``./../EK-extern/plugins``.
 Make sure to run [EK-extern](https://github.com/Eskilstuna-kommun/EK-extern) dev env in a folder paralell to this one.

+Include the following script tag in `./../EK-extern/index.html` to initate the development version of this plugin:
+`<script src="plugins/origonbketuna.js"></script>`.

 ### Building for production

 * Run ```npm run build```